PHP – Partial Hospitalization Program

 Typical PHP programs can be broken down into 3 components of treatment:

 - Individual Therapy consists of private sessions with an addiction counselor to explore the underlying causes and triggers of substance abuse that are particular to the individual client.
 Private sessions allow the client and counselor to develop treatment and aftercare plans that are specific to an individual’s circumstances.

 - Group Therapy sessions involve a counselor and a group of clients in various stages of recovery.
-People are encouraged to participate in discussions about experiences, feelings, goals, coping skills, or anything else related to the treatment of their addiction or alcoholism.
+People are encouraged to participate in discussions about experiences, feelings, goals, coping skills, or anything else related to their addiction.
 Group sessions offer opportunities to relate to, connect with and even interpret other clients’ substance abuse issues in an effort to gain a clearer understanding of a person’s own issues.

 - Family therapy includes family members in the treatment process by conducting private sessions with clients and their loved ones.
 This can be extremely important because family is a critical component to the support system a client returns to after formal treatment.
 The family can also provide feedback while a client is in treatment to help them realize and face the consequences of substance abuse.
 Addressing family dynamics in a therapeutic environment is important because it is usually a complicated and volatile topic.